Yuchengw/MigrateTool/README.md

 =========================================================
 Usage
-- please see the sample xml files in bkp directory
+- please see the sample xml and csv files in bkp directory

 =========================================================
 BUG FIXES